jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 * [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer):
   * Expensive if you deploy a Cloud Load Balancer for each Service
-  * Quickly went out of fashion and addressed by Ingress which consolidates services and routes to a single Cloud Load Balancer
   * Exposes the Service externally using a cloud provider's load balancer
-  * NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created
+  * Quickly went out of fashion and was addressed by [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) which consolidates services and routes to a single Cloud Load Balancer

 </p>
 </details>